sparkflows/sparkflows-docs/docs/user-guide/quick-start/1-create-application.rst

 Step 1: Create Project
 ==============================

 Before you start creating a workflow, you will need to create a ``Project``.
-A project is a bucket where all your artifacts such as datasets, workflows, dashboards, etc related to a project would reside.
+A project is a bucket where all your artifacts such as datasets, workflows, dashboards, etc. related to a project would reside.
 Projects are equivalent to workspaces in IDEs.

 * From the landing page of Fire Insights, click on ``Create Project`` to create a new project.